Robert-DeForrest-Reynolds/comlink/README.md

 ### What is it / What does it do?
  - A described 'protocol' for having a text editor communicate with comlink, allowing anyone to extend their editor to support comlink.
- - Create comments, and are saved into your source code as a comment with an ID.
+ - Create comments that are saved into your source code as a comment with an ID.
 When hovered it will display your comment using the respective text editors tooltip.
  - You can bring comments back into the editor at anytime (implementation dependant on text-editor)

 ### What is the point?